 We've said it many times.
 We've posted about it, written about it, handed out fliers and put signs up.
-One of the worst thing you can do in the guitar industry is go too cheap.
+One of the worst things going on in the guitar industry is going too cheap.
 Stick with me here and let me explain.

 Maybe you are thinking.
 Plenty of people find passion by drawing in dirt or playing a cheap instrument.
 You can probably name me a few famous guitar players that started with cheap or free instruments.
 Yes, but this is only the extremely motivated few.
 These are people that refused to quit no matter what.
-They may have found success that much sooner using higher quality gear.
+But if they had something that played correctly and sounded great would they may have found success that much sooner?
 For the rest of us we need whatever help we can get.

 This is a large part of why the music industry shrank so drastically over the years.
 People buy very inexpensive guitars made overseas.
 They don't want to pay for lessons so they look for free lessons from friends or YouTube.
 Many quit within a month or two and never return.

 Finally I'll leave you with my personal story.
 I quit trying to learn guitar 3 times.
 My brother and father showed me a few chords on an acoustic guitar.
 I just wasn't interested.
 There was no commitment.
 No purchase of my own money and the music wasn't what I was interested in.
-I had friends who let me borrow a guitar and the same thing happen.
-It wasn't until I bought a beautiful, sweet sounding guitar associated with the genre of music I was interested in that a spark happened.
-I still would have quit by getting distracted by all the movies, video games, friends and adventures if it wasn't for a teacher.
+I had friends who let me borrow a guitar and the same thing happened.
+It wasn't until I bought a beautiful, sweet sounding guitar associated with the genre of music I was interested which created a spark.
+I still would have quit by getting distracted by all the movies, video games, friends and TV shows if it wasn't for a teacher.
 I was committed to seeing my teacher each week.
 I was committed to practicing because I was giving someone my hard earned money and I wanted to show up because the teacher got to know me more and more.
 He kept finding music I loved.
-Not only was I playing music I loved but I found out about more bands on songs I've never heard before.
+He kept things exciting and interesting.
+He got me through the hardest part which is the first couple months.
+Not only was I playing music I loved but I found out about more bands and songs I've never heard before.
 Like a personal Pandora or Spotify but better.
-When is the last time you had a professional musician pick out music for you based on weeks of personal connection?
+When is the last time you had a professional musician pick out music for you based on personal connection?

 Nylon of Steel